 SP Group’s commitment to caring for our planet is present in all our phases of production.
 We know that ensuring sustainability in packaging production is essential for guaranteeing more responsible consumption, which is why we have established a business model that benefits everyone.

-We have adapted our production process to apply the three Rs of sustainability: reduce, reuse and recycle.
+In our sustainable packaging company we have adapted our production process to apply the three Rs of sustainability: reduce, reuse and recycle.

 Our goal is to cut down on excess plastic packaging, and to create new formats so that the materials we produce can be reused.
 This increases their service life, as they become high-value materials.
 We also add recycled material to some of our production lines to help boost the circular economy.

 This new vision and approach allows us to reduce waste from materials produced during the extrusion process, and reuse post-industrial and post-consumer materials, thereby preventing them polluting the environment.
-In this way we are able to minimise the carbon footprint generated by packaging production.
+In this way we are able to minimise the carbon footprint generated by sustainable packaging production.

 In line with the European Commission’s action plan, SP Group adheres to the 54 actions to close the loop of product lifecycles.
 As a result, we are working hard to innovate efficiently in the plastics sector and guarantee the resource-product-recycled resource loop.